Zweih/yaylog/README.md

   - `size:asc` / `size:desc` - sort by package size (ascending or descending)
 - `--columns <list>`: comma-separated list of columns to display (overrides defaults)
 - `--add-columns <list>`: comma-separated list of columns to add to defaults
+- `--all-columns`: show all available columns in the output (overrides defaults)
 - `--full-timestamp`: display the full timestamp (date and time) of package installations instead of just the date
 - `--json`: output results in JSON format (overrides table output and `--full-timestamp`)
 - `--no-progress`: force no progress bar outside of non-interactive environments